 Together AI 4.1 3.8 ~200 $3.3B 46

 A few takeaways from the comparison.
-Mistral's 4.0 Glassdoor rating (estimated) places it solidly in the middle of the frontier AI pack — below OpenAI and Anthropic, but well above Cohere.
-The WLB score of 3.6 is identical to OpenAI's and only slightly below Anthropic's 3.7 — suggesting that intensity is the norm across frontier AI, not a Mistral-specific problem.
+Mistral's 4.0 Glassdoor rating (conservative estimate; Glassdoor sample is too small to be reliable) places it solidly in the middle of the frontier AI pack — below OpenAI and Anthropic, but well above Cohere.
+The Glassdoor-reported WLB of 3.8 sits close to OpenAI's 3.6 and Anthropic's 3.7 — suggesting that intensity is the norm across frontier AI, not a Mistral-specific problem.

-The most striking number is the ratio of open roles to employees.
-Mistral's 141 roles for 700 employees (20% expansion) suggests aggressive but targeted growth.
-Compare that to OpenAI's 631 roles for 3,500 employees (18%) and Anthropic's 443 for 1,500 (30%).
+Mistral's ~169 open roles against an 800+ headcount signals aggressive but targeted growth.
+Compare that to OpenAI's 631 roles for ~7,800 employees and Anthropic's 443 for 1,500.
 Want to see a detailed head-to-head?
 Try our interactive comparison tool.

 Open Roles at Mistral AI